zhouwen327/zhouwen327.github.io/_pages/about.md

 This is Wen Zhou's personal [homepage](https://zhouwen327.github.io/).

 ## A short introduction
-Since 2021, I have been an associate professor at the School of Computer and Information, `Anhui Normal University`, China.
-Meantime, from July 2023 to January 2024, as a visiting scholar, I have come and carried out related collaborative research at the School of Computing at the `National University of Singapore (NUS)`.
-In particular, my research interests mainly focus on virtual reality and Artificial intelligence, including deep reinforcement methods in 3D shape analysis, shape segmentation, and a virtual emergency scenario, as well as Visualization, and 3D retrieval based on hand-sketch.
+<p>Since 2021, I have been an associate professor at the School of Computer and Information, Anhui Normal University, China.
+Meantime, from July 2023 to January 2024, as a visiting scholar, I have come and carried out related collaborative research at the School of Computing at the National University of Singapore (NUS). </p>
+<p>In particular, my research interests mainly focus on virtual reality and Artificial intelligence, including deep reinforcement methods in 3D shape analysis, shape segmentation, and a virtual emergency scenario, as well as Visualization, and 3D retrieval based on hand-sketch.</p>

 ### Profile:
 * Highly self-motivated researcher with demonstrated research expertise in virtual scenario processes.